Do you make saddles?

-Angus first designed our saddle pads 12 years ago.
+Angus first designed our saddle pads approximately 15 years ago.
 By combining the best pure wool and a design to specifically suit an Australian saddle and environment, he created a product that has proven quality and fitting with over a decade of results.
 Our saddle pads are made using only one piece of felt, without any stitching down the centre.
 This provides unrivalled strength and prevents the risk of the pad falling apart.
 Because wool is a natural fibre, it is ideal for use directly against your horse's spine.
 The natural crimp of wool provides outstanding elasticity and resilience and the quality of wool that we use ensures that the pad bonds and conforms perfectly to your horse's back, preventing friction and rubbing.
 Wool is extremely hard wearing and the quality way in which the wool is felted for our pads, delivers even greater strength, durability and shock absorbency.
 The wool withstands penetration of dirt and dust better than synthetics and is easy to clean.
 The natural properties of wool also ensure that any moisture wicks away from your horse's back, promoting airflow and insulating against both cold and heat.
-Moisture absorption and release are gradual, so the wool is slow to feel damp and does not chill you horse by drying too rapidly.
+Moisture absorption and release are gradual, so the wool is slow to feel damp and does not chill your horse by drying too rapidly.

 What thickness should I get?

 We generally recommend the 13mm for competition and close contact with the horse; and the 17mm as a good all-rounder for competition and everyday use.